 Next comes the soft string padding.
 I'm not entirely sure why the string padding and not continue with felt, but I kinda understand and you will see it if you follow this post.

-The first work with gold thread comes only in the third class and it is actually the most important stage for my Romanian blouse project, as most of the embroidery will be made using this technique: brick couching with smooth passing
+The first work with gold thread comes only in the third class and it is actually the most important stage for my Romanian blouse project, as most of the embroidery will be made using this technique: brick couching with smooth passing.

 Smooth passing is the wire, it is very similar to the gold thread used in Romanian blouses, fine wires spun around a cotton core.

-This was the stage I've hated, plunging
+This was the stage I've hated, plunging.

 Getting the thread through the fabric, easier said than done.
 You see, different from what anyone imagines as embroidery, in the goldwork embroidery you only work on one side of the fabric and you don't stab the thread through the fabric except for the end.
 It is called couching.
 And believe me, stab is the right word used here.